gabrielemariotti/cardslib/README.md

 ## Examples

+Try out:

+* the apk with the [sample application](https://github.com/gabrielemariotti/cardslib/blob/master/apk/demo-0.6.0.apk?raw=true)
-Try out the apk with the [sample application](https://github.com/gabrielemariotti/cardslib/blob/master/apk/demo-0.5.0.apk?raw=true) or browse the [source code of the sample application](https://github.com/gabrielemariotti/cardslib/tree/master/demo) for a complete example of use.
+* the apk with the [extras examples](https://github.com/gabrielemariotti/cardslib/blob/master/apk/demo-extras-0.6.0.apk?raw=true)
+* browse the [source code of the sample application](https://github.com/gabrielemariotti/cardslib/tree/master/demo) for a complete example of use.

 * [Example:](https://github.com/gabrielemariotti/cardslib/tree/master/doc/EXAMPLE.md) How to realize simple and nice cards.